EOSIO/eos/lstests/doc/README.md

 ### `Service`

 A `Service` object represents the connection with the launcher service running in the background.
-Once a `Service` object is created, it will try to connect the launcher service automatically.
+Once a `Service` object is created, it will try to connect to the launcher service automatically.

 After configuration, the `Service` may override the settings according to the command-line arguments, including: